Universal gap statistics for random walks for a class of jump densities: The case of the symmetric exponential jump density ( )

 For completeness, we recall the main steps that led to the exact solution for the PDF of the gap $P_{k,n}(\Delta)$ \cite{UOSRW}.
-A key property of this distribution (\ref{def_exr_inc}) is that it satisfies the identity
+A key property of this density (\ref{def_exr_inc}) is that it satisfies the identity

 Note that the second relation in Eq. (\ref{sec_deriv_exp}) can also be written as